2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-pcr-primer-calculator-using-r.md

 The bulk of our script will be wrapped around a For Loop.
 The code is written this way because we need to process each line of sequence data at a time.
 Furthermore, we want to generate an output file for each sequences data we processed.
 The attributes of a For Loop fits perfectly for what we want to do.

 Once we are in the loop, we want to remove any spaces within the primer name and replace them with "_".
-Additionally we can format the sequences how we would like and then piece together the entire PCR primer
+Additionally we can format the sequences how we would like and then piece together the entire PCR primer.
 ```r
 # the For Loop will start on row 1.
 Once the For Loop cycles back to the top
 # of the loop, data on row 2 will be used and so forth